adap/flower/doc/source/tutorial-quickstart-xgboost.rst

 *Clients* are responsible for generating individual weight-updates for the model based on their local datasets.
 Now that we have all our dependencies installed, let's run a simple distributed training with two clients and one server.

-In a file called :code:`client.py`, import xgboost, Flower and related functions from :code:`dataset.py`:
+In a file called :code:`client.py`, import xgboost, Flower, Flower Datasets and other related functions:

 .. code-block:: python

+    import argparse
+    from typing import Union
+    from logging import INFO
+    from datasets import Dataset, DatasetDict
     import xgboost as xgb

     import flwr as fl
     from flwr_datasets import FederatedDataset
+    from flwr.common.logger import log
     from flwr.common import (
         Code,
         EvaluateIns,